Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-synced-effect.md

 | Dependency changes  | ✅ Runs          | ✅ Runs              |
 | Cleanup support     | ✅ Yes           | ✅ Yes               |
 | StrictMode handling | ⚠️ May run twice | ✅ Handles correctly |

-## Important notes

--  Empty dependency array [] means the effect will never run (since there are no dependencies to change)

-## Common Use Cases

--  Use everywhere just like `useEffect`